Trump’s Most Influential White Nationalist Troll Is A Middlebury Grad Who Lives In Manhattan

 In the data set of significant accounts we looked at, Ricky Vaughn retweeted @TEN_GOP the most, by far.
 Although Twitter shut down his @Ricky_Vaughn99 handle in October 2016, another handle he used, @RapinBill, took over and retweeted @TEN_GOP at least 162 times between early March and late August 2017. (@RapinBill also retweeted @Pamela_Moore13, another Kremlin-controlled account, at least 37 times during this period.)

+Some far-right sources suggest that @RapinBill might be an account run by another anonymous bad actor, an assertion for which there is no proof, but the account has nevertheless capitalized on the Ricky Vaughn brand of far-right intolerance and fake news.
+We will update this story as we learn more.

-Curiously, @RapinBill, which is still active and followed by Donald Trump Jr., does not appear to have received a single reciprocal retweet from @TEN_GOP in this time period, perhaps indicating an attempt to conceal the connection. @RapinBill retweeted @TEN_GOP until the end.
+Curiously, @RapinBill, which is still active and followed by Donald Trump Jr., does not appear to have received a single reciprocal retweet from @TEN_GOP during the time period we looked at, perhaps indicating an attempt to conceal the connection. @RapinBill retweeted @TEN_GOP until the end.
 When Twitter finally shut down @TEN_GOP last August, after having ignored numerous complaints about the Russian account, Ricky Vaughn did not take it well.
 He groused that @TEN_GOP had been “banned for supporting our president.”
 Within hours, he was steering traffic to the Kremlin’s backup account:

 Ricky Vaughn was able to remain anonymous ― until this week.

-Note: UPDATE: After the publication of this story, Twitter suspended the @RapinBill account.
-CLARIFICATION: This article originally included a Ricky Vaughn tweet that generally referenced Nazis.
-It has been replaced with another tweet that demonstrates the account’s use of anti-Semitic imagery.